 This guidance has been re-issued after a change to the commercial arrangements in July 2016.
-It has been verified that this change does not impact cost effectiveness.
-Recommendation 1.1 and sections 2.3 and 5.4, and the summary of appraisal committee key conclusions table have been updated.
+This change does not affect abiraterone’s cost effectiveness.
+Recommendation 1.1, sections 2.3 and 5.4 and the summary of appraisal committee key conclusions table have been updated.

 Guidance development process

 We reviewed the evidence in December 2017.
 We found nothing new that affects the recommendations in this guidance.
 We are incorporating the guidance into the update of NICE’s clinical guideline on prostate cancer (CG175).